-The sample quotes used for this review are based on 18-year-old and 50-year-old drivers who have clean driving records and excellent credit.
-They also own 2012 Honda Accord LXs and drive them 13,500 miles per year.
+The sample quotes used for this review are based on 18-year-old and 50-year-old drivers who have clean driving records and good credit.
+They own 2012 Honda Accord LXs and drive them 13,500 miles per year.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.